- United States

-The fact that Mattias Ekholm and Oscar Klefbom are outside the top-six is insane.
+The fact that Mattias Ekholm and Rasmus Andersson are outside the top-six really shows Sweden’s depth.
 Both are go-to defensemen for their respective NHL teams.
 Sweden shouldn’t be worried if one of their blueliners has to miss a game – there’s plenty of depth in case of emergency.

 As far as special teams go, you can plug in just about anyone to man the top power play unit.
 Klingberg, Hedman, Karlsson, and Oliver Ekman-Larsson are all good choices.
 Hedman and Hampus Lindholm would be great anchors for the penalty kill as well.

-Jonas Brodin, Mikael Backlund, Alexander Holtz, Carl Soderberg, Andre Burakovsky.
+Jonas Brodin, Mikael Backlund, Alexander Holtz, Carl Soderberg, Oscar Klefbom, Andre Burakovsky.